Interior Designers Can Avoid Being “Shopped” by Clients

 6. Diversify Your Vendor Base

 Don’t rely too heavily on a small pool of vendors.
 A diverse product selection keeps your designs fresh and makes it harder for clients to find exact matches elsewhere.
-It also clearly signals to them that the process of coordinating everything is worth the money.
+It also clearly signals to them that the process of coordinating everything is worth the money and is tailored specifically to them.

 7. Don’t Sweat the Small Stuff